This recipe makes about 16 cups of gravy and 10 biscuits

 Directions:

-11. Cut each biscuit into 16 pieces and put one cut-up biscuit per divider portion( we use 10 portions per tray)
+- Cut each biscuit into 16 pieces and put one cut-up biscuit per divider portion.
+We like 10 portions

 Rehydration